Kavad I: Imprisonment, flight and return

 Jamasp and the nobility and clergy did not resist as they wanted to prevent another civil war.
-They came to an agreement with Kavad that he would be shah again with the understanding that he would not hurt Jamasp or the elite.
+They agreed that he would be king again with the understanding that he would not hurt Jamasp or the elite.
 Jamasp was spared, albeit probably blinded, while Gushnaspdad and other nobles who had plotted against Kavad were executed.
 Generally, however, Kavad secured his position by lenience.
-Adergoudounbades was appointed the new head of the Kanarangiyan, while Siyawush was appointed the head of the Sasanian army (arteshtaran-salar).
-Another of Sukhra's sons, Bozorgmehr, was made Kavad's minister (wuzurg framadār).
-Kavad's reclamation of his throne displays the troubled circumstances of the empire, where in a time of anarchy a small force was able to overwhelm the nobility-clergy alliance.
+Adergoudounbades was appointed the new kanarang, while Siyawush was appointed the head of the Sasanian army (arteshtaran-salar).
+Another of Sukhra's sons, Bozorgmehr, was made Kavad's great minister (wuzurg framadar).
+Kavad's reclamation of his throne displays the troubled circumstances of the empire; a small force was able to overwhelm the nobility-clergy alliance.